dstraub/cci/README.md

 - creates the CamelContext
 - integrates the CDI-BeanManager with the CamelContext for bean discovery
-- discovers and registers all available RouteBuilders
+- discovers and registers all available Java DSL routes
 - discovers and registers all beans with camel annotations: @Consume, @Produce
 - starts the context